THE-GREAT-OVERLORD-OF-ALL-CHEESE/Subtitles/README.md

-# Subtitles
+# AI Subtitles
- Adds subtitles to many of the voice lines in VTOL VR
+ Adds subtitles to many of the AI voice lines in VTOL VR